-If you move the cursor away from the string and pick with the LB again, you will notice that the Information panel changes, the string goes back to its original orange colour and the cursor is now replaced with a light yellow circle.
+If you move the cursor away from the string and pick with the LB again, you will notice that the Information panel changes, the string goes back to its original orange colour and the cursor is now replaced with an off yellow circle.

 This sequence may seem strange at first.
-What has happened is that the first pick located a string within snapping distance of the cursor so the string highlighted in light yellow and the Information panel for this string popped up.
-The pick location showed a diamond to indicate that a snap to the nearest vertex had occurred.
-12d is in effect asking you 'Is this the string you want?'.
-To reject the currently highlighted string, without moving your mouse, simply pick with LB again.
+What has happened is that the first pick located a string within snapping distance of the cursor so the string highlighted in light yellow Information